Tim Clancy

 If Texas law enforcement officers have probable cause to pull you over for driving while intoxicated (DWI), you will most likely be given a standard Breathalyzer test.
 Texas law says that by driving with a Texas d...
 Read more

 DWI and DUI laws across the country can be fairly strict, and many people don't realize that laws can vary in severity depending on the specific area that an offense occurs.
-According to a study that was recently conduct...
+According to a study that was recently cond...
 Read more

 If you’ve ever been pulled over in Texas on suspicion of driving while intoxicated (DWI), you probably know that the officer may request to search your vehicle.
 What you may not know is that any field tests an officer ...
 Read more

-New Criminal Laws on the Books in Texas
+New Criminal Laws in Texas 2025

 Ignition Interlock Law in Texas Offering More Freedom to Former DUI Convicts